AJWest22/MS4/README.md

  - Users can find games, either to play or as game recommendations.

  - Users also have the ability to create, edit update and read (CRUD) reviews on products.

+ ### **Siteowners Goals**

+ - Provide a service that enabes people to easily find games over a variety of consoles.

+ - Ensure the database continues to accept new data, such as: reviews and added products

+ - Ensure games added to the database by siteowner's are stored in right menu